Sonoran Desert Reptile Monitoring Project |

 |

-While I am evaluating a slightly revised protocol in the Sonoran Desert of southern Arizona, I am very interested in collaborating to replicate similar methods for monitoring reptiles in other arid / semi-arid environments around the world
+I am very interested in collaborating to replicate similar methods for monitoring reptiles in other arid / semi-arid environments around the world!

 **Please contact Danny Martin if you are a wildlife professional or academic advisor interested in discussing options!